 Kalamazoo MI 49008-5434 USA

 Scott Boerma is the Director of Bands and Associate Professor of Music at Western Michigan University, where he conducts the University Symphonic Band and Western Winds.
 Prior to this appointment, he was the Associate Director of Bands, Director of the Michigan Marching Band, and the Donald R. Shepherd Associate Professor of Conducting at the University of Michigan.
-Before those positions, Boerma was the Director of Bands at Eastern Michigan University, and he began his career teaching music in the Michigan public schools at Lamphere and Novi High Schools, respectively.
+Before those positions, Boerma was the Director of Bands at Eastern Michigan University, and he began his career teaching music in the Michigan public schools at Novi and Lamphere High Schools.

 Boerma earned his Doctor of Musical Arts degree in wind conducting at Michigan State University and his Master of Music degree in music education from the University of Michigan, where he also studied composition with Pulitzer-Prize winning composer William Bolcom.
 He received his Bachelor of Music degree in music education from Western Michigan University, where he also studied composition with Ramon Zupko.
 Boerma has also studied composition with Anthony Iannaccone at Eastern Michigan University.

-An active composer, Boerma’s concert band works have been performed by many outstanding ensembles, including “The President’s Own” Marine Band, the U.S. Navy Band, the Dallas Wind Symphony, University of North Texas Wind Symphony, Tokyo Kosei Wind Orchestra, University of Illinois Wind Symphony, University of Michigan Symphony & Concert Bands, the Michigan State University Wind Symphony & Symphony Band, the Interlochen Arts Camp High School Symphonic Band, and the BOA Honor Band of America, to name just a few.
-His music has been heard in such venues as Carnegie Hall, Hill Auditorium, Myerson Symphony Center, Krannert Center for the Performing Arts, and at the Chicago Midwest International Band and Orchestra Clinic.
+An active composer, Boerma’s concert band works have been performed by many outstanding ensembles, including “The President’s Own” Marine Band, the U.S. Navy Band, the Dallas Wind Symphony, the University of North Texas Wind Symphony, the Tokyo Kosei Wind Orchestra, the University of Illinois Wind Symphony, the University of Michigan Symphony & Concert Bands, the Michigan State University Wind Symphony & Symphony Band, the Interlochen Arts Camp High School Symphonic Band, and the BOA Honor Band of America, to name just a few.
+His music has been heard in such venues as Carnegie Hall, Hill Auditorium, the Myerson Symphony Center, the Krannert Center for the Performing Arts, and at the Chicago Midwest International Band and Orchestra Clinic.
 Boerma’s works have been featured in the popular GIA series, “Teaching Music Through Performance in Band.”
-He is commissioned each year by high school, university, and community bands to write new works for the repertoire.
+He is commissioned each year by high school, university and community bands to write new works for the repertoire.